shupershuff/D2r-Multiboxing-Without-A-Script/README.md

 ## Multiple Physical PC's
 Simple.
 Have multiple Physical computers used to launch the game with different accounts.
 That's it.
+## Running in Containers
+Running containerised instances is a clever but overly technical solution to the problem which is not suitable for everyday users.

 # Notes
 ## Performance Tips